bast/fizz-buzz/README.md

 ```

-## Objective
+## Tasks

-Build the code using CMake.
+- Build the code using CMake.
+First only the sources, later also tests.
+For the
+  tests you need to link against [Google Test](https://github.com/google/googletest).
+- Define a version number inside CMake and print it to the output of the executable.
+- Print the Git hash to the output of the executable.